DilmiCaldera/Cryptocurrency-Pump-and-Dump-Prediction/README.md

 ## Cryptocurrency Pump and Dump Prediction via Deep Learning

 Here we have trained a model to predict whether the real-time event of a selected asset in Binance exchange is a Pump event or not.

-Further we have developed a dashboard in which users can find out real-time pump and dump scenarios and probability of that scenario happening of a selected asset.
+Further we have developed a dashboard in which users can find out real-time pump scenarios, probability of that scenario happening, and the price changes of the recent days of that selected asset.

 We referred several research papers.
 1.  "**[Crypto Pump and Dump Detection via Deep Learning Techniques](https://arxiv.org/abs/2205.04646)**" by Viswanath Chadalapaka, Kyle Chang, Gireesh Mahajan, and Anuj Vasil.